matthieuriolo/rivetsjs-stdlib/README.md

 - return: integer|float

 #### substract
 Returns the substraction of the target and the first parameter.
-Both values will be converted to a numeric
+Both values will be converted to a numeric representation

 - target: any
 - parameter val: any